KxSystems/docs/docs/kb/deferred-response.md

 ### Workers

 Start 2 worker nodes.
 Each will contain a very small table with different data so that we can easily identify the data received by the client.
-In practise, this could be an extremely large dataset.
+In practice, this could be an extremely large dataset.

 Start one worker node to listen on port 6000, e.g. `q -p 6000`
 ```q